In another life, I was a kitchen tools junkie. Shiny, expensive, complex. I didn’t care I wanted it.

-We are getting very close to the Holidays.
+As we’re are getting closer to the Holidays, I wanted to review some of my favorite kitchen tools.
 Thanksgiving in the US is just around the corner.
 Then there is Christmas.
 And while we must never lose focus for the real reason we celebrate these holidays, it’s somewhat an exciting time because we get to see families and friends.
 And we get to sit down and ever so slightly loosen our resolve (and belt) to eat more for enjoyment.

 But although I’m not much for all the commercial hoopla around the holidays, I do participate, well because it’s so much fun, right.
 So I wanted to share my favorite kitchen tools that I use with you, so that holiday meal prep may not just be bearable for you, but also fun.